 Bamboo toothbrushes are all the rage at the moment and many people are turning to this easy and cheap alternative.
 They last as long as a plastic toothbrush but are almost entirely biodegradable!

 At the end of their life, simply remove the plastic bristles with pliers (they come out very easily after months of use) and place them inside something in your landfill bin so that they don't blow away.
 Pop the bamboo handle in the compost, or simply bury it.
 This brings your usual whole toothbrush waste down to just the bristles - a huge improvement!
-We are hoping to get 100% plant-based bristle toothbrushes in later in 2019.

 Remember to keep your old plastic toothbrushes even when you switch to eco-friendly alternatives as you can keep using them as cleaning tools and get more use out of them!